Garve & District Energy Group

-Many communities across Scotland have undertaken such projects.
-The Garve and District Community Energy Group (GDCE) were formed to develop similar projects, with the help of the windfarm money, for our community.
-The aim was to reduce energy costs for households in the Garve and District Community Council area.
+Many communities across Scotland have undertaken Community Energy projects to meet the challenges of generating their own “green” energy and reducing the amount of energy we waste.
+The Garve and District Energy Group (GDCE) were formed to develop similar projects, with the help of the windfarm money, for our community.
+The aim of GDCE is to reduce energy costs for households in the Garve and District Community Council area.

-As we all use energy to heat and light our homes, a Community Energy scheme would ensure that everyone benefits from the funds.
+As we all use energy to heat and light our homes, a Community Energy scheme would ensure that everyone benefits from secured funds.

 Communities across Scotland have found that reducing energy bills is best achieved by improving home energy efficiency and by developing local renewable energy to provide long term community income.
 Some have developed their own wind turbine or hydro-electric schemes.
 The income has enabled their residents to install energy efficiency measures and renewable energy in their homes.
 They have been able to provide grants in addition to funds available from the Government.